-"These confirmations validate our approach to blocking replication of influenza viruses.
-We now believe that a single NEUGENE drug could be effective against most influenza subtypes, including the H5N1 avian strain," said Patrick L. Iversen, Ph.D., senior vice president of research and development at AVI.
+"We believe that a single NEUGENE drug could be effective against most influenza subtypes," said Patrick L. Iversen, Ph.D., senior vice president of research and development at AVI.
 "By targeting regions of the viral genetic code that are common to all influenza A subtypes, we expect that our NEUGENE drugs will be effective against avian flu and the far more common influenza A viruses, which kill an average of 35,000 Americans every year."